Photo © Nikada/IStock

 If you have an emergency and need to make a claim, call and report your emergency as soon as it happens, or as soon as you’re able.
 Also remember to save all paperwork and receipts for any unexpected medical expenses.

-To streamline your experience seeking medical treatment in France, sign up for FootprintID.
-This non-insurance service is part of all plans and is a portable personal health record where your documents, prescriptions, test results, and emergency contacts are accessible in one place anywhere in the world.
-Whether you need to refill a prescription or deal with a more serious injury, FootprintID expedites the process.
+To streamline your experience seeking medical treatment in France, sign up for our Portable Health Records service.
+This non-insurance service is part of all plans and allows for your documents, prescriptions, test results, and emergency contacts to be accessible in one place, anywhere in the world.
+Whether you need to refill a prescription or deal with a more serious injury, this service can expedite the process.

 Travel insurance for lost bags in France